nazra-inari/DSCI_554_project_repo/Milestone_2/Milestone_2_EDA.md

 ![](Milestone_2_EDA_files/figure-markdown_github/unnamed-chunk-6-1.png)

 **Interpretation**:
 Most students at MDS seem to have been away from school for less than 5 years, with a handful having been away for more than a decade.
-Interestingly, these candidates that have been away from school for 10+ years seeem to bee quite satisfied with MDS, and their return back to school, since all of them have rated their satisfaction as happy or very happy.
+Interestingly, these candidates that have been away from school for 10+ years seem to bee quite satisfied with MDS, and their return back to school, since all of them have rated their satisfaction as happy or very happy.
 It could be said the 10+ year group is more satisfied than all other groups.
 However, due to the scarcity of data, it would be a bold move to generalize like that.

 Primary Language
 ----------------